kubeedge/kubeedge/docs/proposals/mapper-redesign.md

 The original description could refer to the doc [mapper-design.md](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/mapper-design.md "mapper-design.md").

-Mapper is an interface between kubeedge and devices.
+Mapper is an interface between KubeEdge and devices.
 It could set/get device data, get and report the device status.
-Kubeedge uses device controller, device twin and mapper to control the devices.
+KubeEdge uses device controller, device twin and mapper to control the devices.
 The device controller is on the cloud side, it uses [CRD](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/device-crd.md "device crd") to define and control devices.
 The device twin is on the edge side, it stores the value/status from the mapper and transfers the messages with device controller and mapper.